tmhn/Bookmarklets/README.md

-# bookmarklets
+# Bookmarklets
-A few bookmarklets
+A few bookmarklets that I have written to make things with browsers just that bit easier